gmcmillan100/docs/index.md

 ---
 layout: home
 ---
-I coded this site using Jekyll, Markdown, and Git.
+This site was coded by using Jekyll, Markdown, and Git.

 Writing samples: